algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/_index.md

 ### BLAS

 Finally, let's look what an expert-optimized implementation is capable of.
-We will test an optimized linera algebra library called [OpenBLAS](https://www.openblas.net/).
+We will test an optimized linear algebra library called [OpenBLAS](https://www.openblas.net/).
 The easiest way to use it is to go back to Python and call it from `numpy`:

 ```python
 import time